Probing Lorentz-violating effects via precession and accretion disk images in a rotating bumblebee spacetime: A rotating solution in bumblebee gravity

 \section{A rotating solution in bumblebee gravity}

-In the Einstein-bumblebee theory, the Lorentz symmetry is spontaneously broken by the bumblebee vector field $B_\mu$ acquiring a nonzero vacuum expectation value.
+In the Einstein--bumblebee theory, the Lorentz symmetry is spontaneously broken by the bumblebee vector field $B_\mu$ acquiring a nonzero vacuum expectation value.
 The action of the theory can be written as (for the convenience of discussion, we have ignored the matter field part here) \cite{Poulis:2021nqh}

 where $\kappa=8\pi$ is the Einstein gravitational constant, $R_{\mu\nu}$ and $R$ are the Ricci tensor and scalar, and $B_{\mu\nu}=\partial_\mu B_\nu-\partial_\nu B_\mu$ is the field strength tensor of the bumblebee field.
 The interaction between the bumblebee field and gravity is characterized by the real parameter $\xi$.
-The specific form of the potential $V$ in the theory depends on the model, but to ensure that the $B_\mu$ field acquires a nonzero vacuum expectation value, it is required that $V$ has the general form $V=V(B^2\pm b^2)$, where $B^2=g^{\mu\nu}B_\mu B_\nu$ and $b$ is a real number.
+The specific form of the potential $V$ in the theory depends on the model, but to ensure that the $B_\mu$ field acquires a nonzero vacuum expectation value, it is required that $V$ has the general form $V=V(B^2\pm b^2)$, where $B^2=g^{\mu\nu}B_\mu B_\nu$ and $b$ is a real constant that fixes the symmetry-breaking scale.

 Varying the above action with respect to the metric $g_{\mu\nu}$ and the bumblebee field $B_\mu$, respectively, yields the equations of motion for the gravitational field and the bumblebee field

 where $T_{\mu\nu}^B$ is the energy-momentum tensor of the bumblebee field, and $V'=\partial V/\partial x$ denotes the derivative with respect to its argument $x=B^2\pm b^2$.
 It is evident that $g_{\mu\nu}$ and $B_\mu$ are coupled to each other in the equations of motion, making an exact solution very difficult to obtain.
 However, it was discovered in \cite{Poulis:2021nqh} that when the bumblebee field is at its VEV and can be expressed as the gradient of a scalar field $\lambda$, i.e.,